-At the University of San Agustin in Iloilo City, Philippines, Anton was editor of his school publication.
+At the University of San Agustin in Iloilo City, Philippines, Anton was editor-in-chief of his school publication.
 He trained and conducted the college choir which consistently won the top prize in annual choral competitions.
 He was Musical Director of the much-acclaimed play “Man of La Mancha” for St. Paul’s College, with a cast made up entirely of women.
 He was then later accepted into the University of the Philippines College of Music, where he went under the tutelage of Maestro Ryan Cayabyab, for Music Composition.

 Up until that time, he had led his family of eight (4 brothers and 4 sisters) through a decade of local and international appearances and concerts as a family band, on TV and on live stage.
 They were joined by their father as the master of ceremonies and their mother, a concert pianist and medical doctor who had earned her Bachelor of Music degree at the age of 15.
 They called themselves the “VN’s Octave” and performed in more than five hundred shows in the Philippines, Japan, Bahrain, and Dubai.

 He then founded and was the booker, manager, and bandleader of The Aquatones, a group of fine musicians and singers whose music he arranged, and for twenty years performed with them in Dubai, Abu Dhabi, Qatar, Oman, and Pakistan for private functions and public concerts.
 He also performed as a piano soloist for 5-star hotels in wedding receptions, birthday parties and numerous other private and public events.